 The Lost Cities books are self-published without the benefit of large publishing house editors and consultants.
 There are typos and other errors in the first editions.
 To the reader, it all seems a little rushed yet updated editions now exist.

 Nonetheless, the Lost Cities books are valuable.
 I appreciate this author for giving a broad introduction to world travel and topics outside the mainstream.
-It gives many a dot to connect!
+It gives many a dot to connect and the courage to pursue!

 The Lost World of Dave’s Critics